 By now you’re probably pretty hungry.
 Within a few blocks of the Museum of Art are some great restaurants.
 In particular, there are a few great restaurants along Callowhill Street.
 Depending on what you’re in the mood for, I recommend Pizzeria Vetri or Sabrina’s Cafe.
 But there are lots of other options along this and the nearby areas.

 Be sure to keep your eyes open as you stroll through the neighborhood.
 Philadelphia’s Association for Public Art have made sure that art isn’t only available to those who pay to enter the museums.
 Instead, it’s available on the streets, in parks and where you might not expect it.
 Take, for example, the open-air installation of “The President’s House: Freedom and Slavery in the Making of a New Nation” at Independence Mall.
-The work gives an idea of the space used to house the first two presidents.
+The work, in the heart of historic Philadelphia, gives an idea of the space used to house the first two presidents.
 It also reminds visitors about the nine undocumented slaves that were part of George Washington’s household.

-Afterwards, head down the parkway to the Rodin Museum.
+Afterwards, head back down the Benjamin Franklin Parkway to the Rodin Museum.
 The museum houses the largest collection of Auguste Rodin’s work outside of Paris, France.
 It was recently renovated in 2012 after originally opening in 1929.
 It is set in a building with wonderful natural light and beautifully landscaped gardens surround it.
 However, the small collection is easily worth the time and likely won’t take more than an hour or two, max.

 Then head over to the Barnes Foundation.
 The museum houses the incredible collection of the late Dr. Albert C. Barnes.
 The Philadelphian was collecting Impressionist and Modernist masterpieces before they were in vogue.
 After his death, the works were (somewhat controversially) relocated to their current location, a custom-built museum on the Parkway.
 The Barnes collection is quite astounding in terms of the sheer volume of works of art and the fact that there are countless priceless masterpieces on display.